Hue: The Ancient Imperial Capital of Vietnam

-Hue: Former Royal City
+Hue: The Former Royal City

-In spite of the influx of tourists, Hue has retained its charm as a quiet little town.
+Despite the influx of tourists, Hue has retained its charm as a quiet little town.
 But maybe not for long.

-Hue has been the seat of the powerful Nguyen rulers and it has more than a few bastions of the later French rule of Indochine.
+Hue has been the seat of the powerful Nguyen rulers and has more than a few bastions of the later French rule of Indochine.

 Top Things to Do in Hue

-Because it was the ancient imperial capital of Vietnam, Hue is really worth exploring.
+Because it was the ancient imperial capital of Vietnam, Hue is worth exploring.
 There are many places to explore and things to experience in the city.
 Here are a few:

 1. Explore the Citadel and the Forbidden City

 If you are interested in history, make Hue's Citadel your top destination.
-The pagodas, temples and imperial tombs are worth seeing after you have explored.
+The pagodas, temples, and imperial tombs are worth seeing after you have explored.
 The Citadel and the Forbidden City will take almost a day to explore.

 The Forbidden Purple City

-The four cannons near Ngan Gate represent the four seasons and the five next to the Quang Duc Gate represent the five elements: water, earth, wood, fire and metal.
+The four cannons near Ngan Gate represent the four seasons, and the five next to the Quang Duc Gate represent the five elements: water, earth, wood, fire, and metal.

 2. Visit the Other Monuments of Hue

-Worth a visit is the National School, a secondary school founded in 1896 by Vietnamese president Ngo Dinh Diem's father, Ngo Dinh Kha and boasts as students some of Vietnam's prominent figures such as the famous Vietnamese general, Vo Nguyen Giap, Pham Van Dong, former North Vietnam's premier, Do Muoi, former communist party secretary general and prime minister.
+Worth a visit is the National School, a secondary school founded in 1896 by Vietnamese president Ngo Dinh Diem's father, Ngo Dinh Kha, and boasts as students some of Vietnam's prominent figures, such as the famous Vietnamese general, Vo Nguyen Giap, Pham Van Dong, former North Vietnam's premier, Do Muoi, former communist party secretary general and prime minister.
 Even Ho Chi Minh studied in the school for a while.

 3. Cruise the Perfume River